vipink1203/log-aggregation-tool-comparison/README.md

 - Cold tier for infrequent access
 - Frozen tier for searchable archives directly on S3

-For a detailed analysis of Elastic.co offerings, see the [Elastic.co Analysis](elastic-analysis.md) document.
+For more details on Elastic.co, see the relevant sections in the [Architecture Comparison](architecture-comparison.md) document.

 ## Data Collection Comparison